Table Of Contents

-Roku Review: Supports Netflix, Hulu and More
+Roku Explained: Supports Netflix, DirecTV Now, Hulu, Sling TV and More

 Netflix Instant Streaming on the Roku offers an impressive library of new, classic and obscure movies and television shows.
 You can also purchase content from Amazon for more current television shows.
 To learn more read Amazon Video on Demand.
 And what recently made the Roku the streaming box to beat, was the inclusion of Hulu Plus and its practically bottomless archive of movies and TV shows.